WebFiori/docs/introduction.md

 SessionsManager::start('first-session');
 ```

 In addition to that, the developer can implement his own way for storing sessions by implementing custom storage engine using the interface `SessionStorage`.
+You can find more information about sessions managemene [here](learn/sessions-management)

 ### Theming

 The framework gives the developer the option to use themes.
 The main use of themes is to give a unified look and feel in all web pages of the web application.
 Inside every class that represent a web page, the only thing that the developer must do to change the whole UI is to use its name.
+In addition to changing the whole user interface, themes can act as plugins that provide additional functionality to the web application.

 ```php
 use webfiori\framework\Page;